davidkethel/javaScriptNinja/README.md

 * An anonymous function that is a available through a property of the window.
 * An anonymous function that is available as a property of the window explicitly.

-It also demonstrates forware referencing, where by a function is in scope before it has been declared.
+It also demonstrates forward referencing, where by a function is in scope before it has been declared.
 And the difference between the function name and the window property it is available through.

 ####[Outer Inner Scope] (chapter3/outerInnerScope.html) ####